Natives share their visions of nature

-The First Nations Garden, open since August 3, 2001, presents the close bonds First Nations and the Inuit have always had with the plant world.
-It is designed to evoke a natural environment, and is the first infrastructure of its size anywhere in Montréal dedicated to the First Nations of Québec.
+The First Nations Garden opened in August 2001, presents the close bonds First Nations and the Inuit have always had with the plant world.
+It is designed to evoke a natural environment, and is the first infrastructure of its size anywhere in Montréal dedicated to the First Nations and the Inuit of Québec.
 The 2.5 hectare garden is the culmination of three years' work and the realization of one of Brother Marie-Victorin's dreams.

-Discovering the culture of the first inhabitants of North America
+Discovering the cultures of Indigenous Peoples of North America

 The First Nations Garden serves as a crossroads of cultures, a place for sharing knowledge, allowing to learn about the culture of the first inhabitants of North America.

 The Jardin botanique and a committee of First Nations representatives specially formed for this project worked closely to come up with a set of guidelines and criteria to be integrated into the project concept and design.